Oak Island mystery: Early accounts (1790s–1857)

-Very little verified information is known about early treasure-related activities on Oak Island; thus, the following accounts are word of mouth stories going back to the late eighteenth century.
-It wasn't until decades later that publishers began to pay attention to such activity and investigated the stories involved.
+Very little verified information is known about early treasure-related activities on Oak Island; thus, the following accounts are word of mouth stories reportedly going back to the late eighteenth century.
+Decades later publishers began to pay attention to such activity and investigated the stories involved.
 The earliest known story of a treasure found by a settler named Daniel McGinnis appeared in print in 1857.
 It then took another five years before one of the alleged original diggers gave a statement regarding the original story along with subsequent Onslow and Truro Company activities.

-The original story by early settlers involves a dying sailor from the crew of Captain Kidd (d.
+The original story by early settlers (first recorded in print in 1863) involves a dying sailor from the crew of Captain Kidd (d.
 1701), in which he states that treasure worth £2 million had been buried on the island.
-According to the most widely held discovery story, Daniel McGinnis found a depression in the ground around 1799 while he was looking for a location for a farm.
+According to the most widely held discovery story, Daniel McGinnis found a depression in the ground in the summer of 1795, while he was looking for a location for a farm.
 McGinnis, who believed that the depression was consistent with the Captain Kidd story, sought help with digging.
 With the assistance of two men identified only as John Smith and Anthony Vaughn, he excavated the depression and discovered a layer of flagstones 2 ft below.
 According to later accounts, oak platforms were discovered every 10 ft; however, the earliest accounts simply mention "marks" of some type at these intervals.
 The accounts also mentioned "tool marks" or pick scrapes on the walls of the pit.
 The earth was noticeably loose, not as hard-packed as the surrounding soil.
 The three men reportedly abandoned the excavation at 30 ft due to "superstitious dread".
 Another twist on the story has all four people involved as teenagers.
 In this rendering McGinnis first finds the depression in 1795 while on a fishing expedition.
 The rest of the story is consistent with the first involving the logs found, but ends with all four individuals giving up after digging as much as they could.